xopxop/homegit/roger-skyline-1/README.md

 ```
 ```
 TEST
-brew install nmap
++ In host machine or another VM machine
-nmap <ip>
+"brew install nmap" or "apt-get install nmap" nmap <ip>
-nothing should happen
+nmap keep running, scanning, and should not give any result
-In the VM:
++ In the VM (sever):
-iptables --list | head who your IP is banned' iptables -D INPUT 1 service restart portsentry
+mail will be sent to root if there is any portscan activity
+$ fail2ban-client status portscan
+to see the banned IP
 ```
 **08: Stop the services you don’t need for this project.**